KyleDencker/SI-UCF/Android/2019/readme.md

 Thank you for joining SI@UCF 2019!

 This is a list of everything we do in lectures.
 Each day we will be creating a new entry for you to look at.
-The code is never perfect, and it could change from day to day.
+The code is always changing, so something we did one day, could be compeletly reworked another day.
+However, we promise to upload the projects in their entireity.

+I hope you have a great time!

+Kyle